Second Test: Pakistan look to post respectable total | SAMAA

 Match is being played at Sabina Park

-Mohammad Rizwan and Faheem Ashraf will resume Pakistan’s innings from 212 on day two of the second Test being played at Sabina Park.
+Mohammad Rizwan and Faheem Ashraf will resume Pakistan’s innings from 212 on day three of the second Test being played at Sabina Park.

+The day two play between West Indies and Pakistan was washed out due to rain without a ball being bowled.
+However, play will resume 30 minutes early for the reaming days.

-Rizwan and Faheem were unbeaten at stumps on Day 1 with scores of 22 and 23 respectively.
+Rizwan and Faheem were unbeaten at stumps on day one with scores of 22 and 23 respectively.
 Pakistan only managed to lose four wickets in the day.

 Thanks to fifties from Babar Azam and Fawad Alam Pakistan managed to post 212 on the scoreboard.